CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

 #### Run the revised process and view the task
   - Submit a (valid) bug request via HTTP POST as before, and view your process in Designer.
 The flow should have run to completion.
+    On the Values tab, double-click the responseHeaders variable.
+When submitting you may have noticed that the HTTP status code changed to 201 (Created), and the response headers now include *Location*.
+Review the code in PersistBugActivity.execute() to see how responseHeaders is populated.
+It's another example of a convention in MDW whereby you can readily control the behavior of your REST service.

   - Point your browser to MDWHub, and click on the Tasks tab.
 You should see the top task named whatever you submitted for the bug's title.
     Click to drill into the task.
 What the...?
 You got a blank page!
-The MDW tasks UI relies on a couple of optional asset packages.
+It's common practice in MDW to deliver optional features in the form of asset packages.
+MDWHub's Task UI relies on a couple of these packages.
+We can import them using MDWHub or Designer.
-    We can import these using MDWHub or Designer.
-We'll use MDWHub since we're already there.
+    We'll use Hub since we're already there.

   - Click on the Admin tab in MDWHub, and select the Assets nav link to see your packages (ignoring any errors regarding Git Branch mismatches).
     Click Import > Discover.
 Then click the Discover button on the discovery page to see a list of available packages.